-- Students make take up to and including 30 credits without permission. - 33 35 Credits during the Fall/Winter Session will be approved if the student has: - (a) at least 30 credits completed at York University. - (b) a cumulative GPA of 7.0. - 36 42 credits may be taken during the Fall/Winter Session if the student has: - (a) at least 30 credits completed at York University. - (b) a cumulative GPA of 8.0.
+- Students may take up to and including 30 credits without permission. - 33 35 Credits during the Fall/Winter Session will be approved if the student has: - (a) at least 30 credits completed at York University. - (b) a cumulative GPA of 7.0. - 36 42 credits may be taken during the Fall/Winter Session if the student has: - (a) at least 30 credits completed at York University. - (b) a cumulative GPA of 8.0.

-Note: Where permission is required, students should first contact the Office of Student and Academic Services.
+Note: Where permission is required, students should first contact the Office of the Faculty Council.